gaelzarco/obxvault/Rust/Structs.md

 ### IN PROGRESS
 ### [RUST: STRUCTS (5:30)](https://www.youtube.com/watch?v=MDT9vNjtGsY&list=PLAJ-sYO1aGdxQ_skPPtJ7PlSAjTXM-atv&index=7)

-Common data structure that allow you to group up related values that represent something meaningful in your programs.
+A struct, or structure, is a custom data type that lets you package together and name multiple related values that make up a meaningful group.
+If you’re familiar with an object-oriented language, a struct is like an object’s data attributes

 Structs are similar to Tuples
 - Tuples have multiple elements that may be different types.